 Students have access to five production studios equipped with high-quality multichannel sound systems.
-One also contains one of the most extensive voltage-controlled (analogue) modular systems currently in operation.
+One also contains a Wave Field Synthesis system for spatial sound projection, and another is one of the most extensive voltage-controlled (analogue) studios currently in operation.

 Sonology avails itself of the Conservatoire’s excellent concert hall for its regular concert presentations, featuring works by students, faculty members, guest artists and classics from the electroacoustic music repertoire, as well as performances by the Sonology Electroacoustic Ensemble, an improvisation group that combines acoustic and electronic instruments with live sound processing.
 Every year the students perform their final presentations at a small festival in June.

 Sonology also organises special projects.
 One example was a three-day festival in the spring of 2012 in which almost all of the electroacoustic music of Xenakis was performed, interspersed with instrumental pieces and accompanied by lectures, workshops and master classes on Xenakis’s music.